SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Api.md

 WilmerAI includes an optional concurrency-limiting layer that restricts how many requests can be in-flight at the same time.
 This is implemented as a WSGI middleware rather than using Flask-level hooks, for reasons explained below.

+The layer can operate at one of two granularities, selected at startup by the `--concurrency-level` flag:

+* **`wilmer` (default)**: the semaphore is held at the WSGI middleware.
+Only `--concurrency` requests run at a time;
+  excess requests wait at the front door or are rejected with 503 after the timeout.
+This is the historical behaviour and is described in detail in the subsections below.
+* **`endpoint`**: the WSGI middleware passes every request through immediately.
+The same semaphore is instead acquired and released inside `LlmApiService.get_response_from_llm` around the outbound LLM HTTP call.
+This allows reentrant requests (workflows that call out to services that loop back into the same Wilmer instance) to make progress without deadlocking against a request-level gate.
+See section 7.7 for the `endpoint`-mode mechanics.

 ### Why WSGI Middleware Instead of Flask Hooks

 Flask provides `before_request` and `teardown_request` hooks that initially seem like a natural place to